rizac/sdaas/README.md

 GE.EIL..BHE    2019-11-23T17:49:36  2019-11-23T17:52:28  0.83
 GE.EIL..BHZ    2019-11-23T17:49:59  2019-11-23T17:52:16  0.66
 ```
-*(note: when providing a station url, as in the example above, the only required query argument is `net`/`network`)*
+*(notes: when providing a station url, as in the example above, the only required query argument is `net`/`network`.
+The paremeter `-v` / verbose prints additional info before the scores table)*

 Same as above, but provide also a user-defined threshold (parameter `-th`),
-which will also add an additional last column  (1:outlier, 0:inlier)
+which will also add an additional last column "anomaly" denoting the class label (1:outlier, 0:inlier)

 ```bash
 >>> sdaas "http://geofon.gfz-potsdam.de/fdsnws/station/1/query?net=GE&sta=EIL&cha=BH?&start=2019-01-01" -v -th 0.7